Chief Scout (Scouting Ireland)

 The Chief Scout is the leader of Scouting Ireland.
 As Chairperson of the National Council and National Management Committee the Chief Scout is responsible for co-ordinating the activities of the Association with the help of the National Team for Policy Implementation and Co-ordination.
 The role is a volunteer one, normally elected every third year at National Council, and works with the CEO, the head of the professional staff function of the association.

 The first Chief Scout elected was Martin Burbridge, a former member of Scouting Ireland (CSI).
-He stepped down in September 2008, and three others have held the role since then.
+He stepped down in September 2008, and four others have held the role since then.

 Term of office

 The Chief Scout, is elected by secret ballot at the Annual General Meeting, for a term of three years.
 The Chief Scout may be re-elected for one further term of three years.

 Roles

 The key roles of the Chief Scout are: